 Mayo Clinic Health System - Austin and all of its programs and activities are accessible to and useable by physically disabled persons, including persons who are deaf, hard of hearing, or blind, or who have other sensory impairments and are free of charge.
 Access features include:

 Curb cuts and ramps between parking areas and buildings.
 Level access into first floor level with elevator access to all other floors.
 Fully accessible offices, meeting rooms, bathrooms, public waiting areas, cafeteria, patient treatment areas, including examining rooms and patient wards.

-Wheelchairs for Off-Campus Rental
+Scooters and Wheelchairs for Off-Campus Rental

-Wheelchairs needed for off-campus use can be rented at the Mayo Clinic Store at the main campus location.
+Scooters and wheelchairs needed for off-campus use can be rented at the Mayo Clinic Store at the main campus location.

 Patient escorts are available to transport patients to and from appointments.
 This free assistance is offered to patients with visual impairments, those who use wheelchairs and others who have difficulty walking.
 Staff members in patient care areas or at information desks can arrange an escort and provide directions or answer questions during your visit.